ulikunitz/fiboheap/README.md

 The package provides a Go implementation of the Fibonacci heaps.
 It requires the items to be stored in the heap to support a single Less method.
-Beside extracing the minimum, which is a O(log n) operation, all methods have time complexity O(1).
+Beside extracting the minimum, which is an O(log n) operation, all methods have time complexity O(1).

 The standard library heap implementation is based on binary trees requires a container type implementation supporting five methods.
-The storing and extraction operation requires O(log n).
+The storing and extraction operation has a time complexity of O(log n).
 It has however lower memory overhead than the Fibonacci Heap.
-This implementation requires an internal node structure of 56 bytes per item.
+The fiboheap implementation requires an internal node structure of 56 bytes per item.

 ## Install